-Across categories, technology search volume is up post-COVID, as weekend and non-business-hour searches have surged with more people spending their time at home.
+Across categories, technology search volume is up during COVID, as weekend and non-business-hour searches have surged with more people spending their time at home.
 This highlights the importance of search to capture consumers where they are, particularly when it comes to new devices that will dominate the holiday tech market.
 Advertisers should be prepared to start their campaigns sooner and conquest on competing products to capture new customers.

-Searches for tech hardware have been trending above the expected normal as well, and our projections show that this behavior will continue into the end of the year.
-Due to earlier shopping and shifts in device launch schedules, we anticipate holiday spikes in searches to occur earlier than normal and/or to be prolonged.
+Searches for tech hardware have been trending above the expected normal as well, and our projections show that this behaviour will continue into the end of the year.
+Due to earlier shopping and shifts in device launch schedules, we anticipate spikes in searches to occur earlier than normal and/or to be prolonged.
 Advertisers should plan to meet this demand from “early bird” October shoppers, while still readying themselves for the bulk of gifting searches to occur in November.

 Search volume over time for 2020 compared to 2019 for computer hardware

-We have also seen user shopping behavior change throughout the course of the pandemic.
+We have also seen user shopping behaviour change throughout the course of the pandemic.
 Conversion funnels for technology hardware are three times shorter than they were before the pandemic.
 This means advertisers may not have as much time to convert a consumer and should consider starting investment efforts sooner to take advantage of this pivotal year for new phones and 5G adoption.